UMM-CSci-4453-S19/lab-7-decaf/README.md

 exports.releaseDBF=endPool;
 ```

 We are defining a module.
-Node.js allows you to use the `require` function to import information from another file, and the `exports.`*function_name*=*function*The only new material is at the end.
+Node.js allows you to use the `require` function to import information from another file, and the `exports.function_name=function`.
+The only new material is at the end.
 It is how we export functions.

 With that functionality wrapped up in a module the remaining code necessary to implement "SHOW DATABASES" is fairly short.
 I have added TWO complications in preparation for the final version of the program however, so read carefully: